flicstar/flicstar.github.io/_posts/2022-03-28-editing-remote-async.md

 It's not essential, but it's helpful to have a relationship with your writers.
 That means making an effort to establish human connection across the asynchronous-divide.
 I like to use any tool I can to be friendly, show my personality and establish rapport with my writers.
 By tool, I mean software that allows for conversation and connection to happen: Slack, Discord, email, Asana, Twitter, you name it.

 A lot has been written about working remote and async.
-GitLab is famously all-remote and they have some useful information in their [handbook](https://about.gitlab.com/company/culture/all-remote/asynchronous/).
+Check out the [Async Toolkit](https://async.twist.com/async-collaboration-toolkit/) from Twist for a list of tools.
+GitLab is famously all-remote and they have some useful information in their [handbook](https://about.gitlab.com/company/culture/all-remote/asynchronous/) about async culture and behavior.

 > "Asynchronous work encourages thoughtfulness and intentionality"—Gitlab